mwalker/prov-api-harvester/README.md

 - [prov-series.json](prov-series.json)
 - [prov-consignments.json](prov-consignments.json)

+In June 2025 the initial automated commits were regenerated using a new commit message generator that builds on the default csv-diff behaviour to specifically list summaries of new additions (for all types) and openings (for series and consignments only).
+This means that all the previous commit ids have changed and the references to them in github actions will no longer work.
+The infrastructure to do this again in the future has been left in place in case of future improvements to the commit messages that justify it.

 ## Licence

 This project is open source and is licenced under the Apache License, Version 2.0, ([LICENSE](LICENSE) or